Bug Hall: Personal life

 In 2013, Hall converted to Catholicism, later leaving Hollywood in 2020.
 In 2021, Hall stated that he and his family had moved to a farm in the Midwest, so as to undertake a vow of poverty.

 In December 2022, Hall was temporarily banned on Twitter after posting Tweets in support of marital duty and corporal punishment of minors, regarding his two daughters.
 He followed up on the ban through his Instagram stating: "The truth will always be unpopular.
 The truthful will always be persecuted.
 But eternity will always be sweet".
 In September 2024, Hall was criticized for referring to his daughters as "dishwashers" in an X post regarding the birth of his first son, whom he called his "heir".

-2020 arrest
+He has described himself as a "radical Catholic extremist".

+Legal troubles

 In June 2020, Hall was arrested for inhaling an air duster and was charged with a misdemeanor possession for use to inhale or ingest a volatile chemical.
 He was held and released on a $1,500 bond at Parker County Jail.
 TMZ reported that Hall's family were the ones who made the report and that Hall himself admitted to inhaling from cans.

+He was arrested again in 2026 after being charged in Ohio for failing to appear for a court date in 2024; the court date was for not having vehicle liability insurance.